 Prerequisite: Participation in JH Chorus, recommendation of JH Chorus teacher and/or audition by Senior High Chorus teacher.

-Prerequisite: Participation in 6th grade Band, recommendation of grade school Band teacher and/or audition by JH Band teacher
+Prerequisite: Participation in 6th grade Band, recommendation of grade school Band teacher and/or audition by the JH Band teacher

-High School Band
+Senior High School Band

 Grades 9-12, 1 Credit

 The High School Band maintains a very busy schedule of public performances during the school year.
-In the fall, all band members participate in the Panther Marching Band that performs at all BHS home football games and several parades.
+In the fall, all band members participate in the Panther Pep Band that performs at all BHS home football games and several parades.
 In November, the band program focuses on concert band performance in preparation for a minimum of three evening concert performances during the remainder of the school year.
-Course requirements for band include weekly lesson attendance (on a rotating basis), participation in all band performances, and full participation as a member of the Panther Marching Band.
+Course requirements for band include weekly lesson attendance (on a rotating basis), participation in all band performances, and full participation as a member of the Panther Pep Band.
 Exceptional music students and students planning to enter a career in music may fulfill performance requirements through participation in the BHS band program and may be eligible to participate in New York State School Music Association events (All-State, All-County, Solo Festival).

-Prerequisite: Director approval/audition required for those students not entering from 8th Grade Band
+Prerequisite: Director approval/audition required for those students not entering from 8th Grade Band.

 Symphonic Winds